Williamsville South High School: Academy Street School, 1892-1950

 Union Free School District No. 3 was organized on May 7, 1892.
 The Board of Education purchased the property and building from the Institute for $250, naming it Union Free School No. 3, and added a high school program.
 The first Regents exams were held there in 1892 and its first graduating class consisted of five students in 1895.
 The first principals were George E. Smith, W. M. Pierce, and D.B.
 Albert, who had five assistants in 1898.
 By 1902, there were 65 high school students and 143 in the elementary program.

 By 1921, the original red brick building had been condemned by the State Department of Education as antiquated and unsanitary.
 The public voted to demolish the old building and rebuild at the same site for a cost of $122,000.
 The new building was opened in 1924, although the auditorium was completed in time for the graduation of the Class of 1923.
 A large addition was built in 1931 and the curriculum was enlarged.

-After the opening of the current building on Main Street in 1950, the 1920s-era Academy Street building continued in use as an elementary school for a time, and eventually also a middle school.
+After the opening of the current building on Main Street on September 11, 1950, the 1920s-era Academy Street building continued in use as an elementary school for a time, and eventually also a middle school.
 In 1981, the Christian Central Academy rented the then-vacant Academy Street School, eventually purchasing the property from the Williamsville Central School District in 1985.
 In 1991, the Williamsville Historical Society declared and marked that location as an historic site.

 Williamsville High School

 Due to rapid growth and expansion, the Williamsville Central School District was formed and a new location was needed for the middle and high school students.
-The current building on Main Street was constructed for an approved cost of $2.5 million, and opened as Williamsville Junior and Senior High School in September 1950, serving grades 7-12.
-The building was re-designated as Williamsville Senior High following the opening of Mill Middle School in 1958, and finally as South High following the opening of North High School in 1968.
+The current building on Main Street was constructed for an approved cost of $2.5 million, and opened as Williamsville Junior-Senior High School on September 11, 1950, serving grades 7-12 and was dedicated on April 15, 1951.
+The building was re-designated as Williamsville Senior High following the opening of Mill Middle School (originally Williamsville Junior High School) on September 9, 1959, and finally as South High following the opening of North High School in 1968.

 The building was designed by acclaimed local architect Duane Lyman, who was known as the dean of Western New York architecture.
 Its construction features classic columns and a traditional clock tower.
 A science wing was added to the building's east side in 1961, and a new athletics wing was added to the north side in 1992.
 An remodeled and expanded music wing was completed in 2021.
 The building was added to the National Register of Historic Places (as "Williamsville Junior and Senior High School") in 2008.